 One of the challenges to indexing this book was to correctly identify the array of proper names, titles, and terms spanning a huge range of languages.
 Carla’s index accomplishes this.
 In addition, the major themes are well analysed with consistent and informative sub-entries and entries for a considerable and useful gathering of scattered discussions.
 Of note is that this is only Carla’s second index!

-An excerpt from the index is available, courtesy of University of Toronto Press.
+View an excerpt from the index, courtesy of University of Toronto Press.

 Anna Olivier was presented with a Ewart-Daveluy Award for her indexes to Les générations des Soufis: Tabaqat al-sufiyya de Abu Abd al-Rahman, Muhammad b.
 Husayn al-Sulamī, translated and presented by Jean-Jacques Thibon, and published by Brill.